 The definition of a radiograph is a composite shadow of structures and objects in the path of an x-ray beam recorded on film (emulsion or digital).
-Because a radiograph is, in essence, a "shadowgraph", produced following geometric rules, a veterinarian uses this knowledge to interpret these "shadows" based on anatomy to create a three-dimensional mental image from a series of two-dimensional images.
+Because a radiograph is, in essence, a "shadowgraph", produced following geometric rules, a veterinarian uses this knowledge to interpret these "shadows" based on the animals anatomy to create a three-dimensional mental image from a series of two-dimensional images.
 Unfortunately, a radiograph is more complex than just a simple shadowgraph because we see more than just the borders of each organ.
 The x-ray beam is absorbed or scattered based on certain subject densities.
 The higher the density, the less the x-ray beam penetrates, and the "whiter" the film becomes.
 These densities are:

 1. Mineral (including metal objects) Whitest = Most dense